 Add 30-50 drops of citronella essential oil.

 Shake…. and BOOM!
 (Boom like you’re done and made an awesome something.
-Not like blow up boom. :D) DIY Bug Repellent for the Whole Family!
+Not boom like something just blew up 😂) DIY Bug Repellent for the Whole Family!

 This post does contain affiliate links.
 Read my full disclosure policy here.

 *I am not a health care professional, aromachologist or anything of that nature.
 I am simply telling you what I have found to work for my family.
 I research essential oils on reputable sites before I use them on my family.
 What works for me and my family may not work for you.
 Use at your own risk, I am not responsible.